RalphHightower/blog/_drafts/2024-10-03-TrumpTrainTerrorizedTexasBus.md

 ---

 # ['Trump Train' trial: Defendant says convoy using 'first amendment right' during highway clash](https://www.foxnews.com/us/trump-train-trial-defendant-says-convoy-using-first-amendment-right-during-highway-clash)

-</>0tory by Michael Dorgan.
+By Michael Dorgan.
 Faux News • September 18,  2024.

 A woman who is accused of political intimidation for being part of a convoy of former President Donald Trump supporters who surrounded a Biden-Harris campaign bus on a busy Texas interstate in 2020 says the incident was an exercise in free speech and was not intended to impede the progress of the bus.